-Spot market freight volume is soft, and capacity is loose.
+Spot market freight volume is soft, and the capacity is loose.
 Large truckload carriers are raising their prices, but overall spot market rates are down.
-There are more freight brokers entering the market than there were last year.
+More freight brokers are entering the market than there were last year.
 These and other emerging trends could be opportunities in disguise.
-Understand and leverage these market forces, and grow your business in the second half of 2015.
+Understand and leverage these market forces and grow your business in the second half of 2015.

 Capacity is much looser now than it has been in recent years.
-This is clearly illustrated in DAT Hot Market Maps, below, for July 2013, 2014 and 2015.
+This situation is clearly illustrated in DAT Hot Market Maps, below, for July 2013, 2014, and 2015.
 Note the relative lack of capacity pressure in July 2015 (right.)
 July is typically a slow month – but not this slow.
-Compare last month to the extreme pressure of July 2014 or even the more typical scenario of July 2013.
-Grey represents a low load-to-truck ratio in a key market area, and the deepest red represents more than 5 load posts for every truck post on DAT Load Boards.
+Compare last month to the extreme stress of July 2014 or even the more typical scenario of July 2013.
+Grey represents a low load-to-truck ratio in a vital market area, and the deepest red represents more than five load posts for every truck post on DAT Load Boards.

 The service sector is growing as a portion of GDP.
 Services don’t generate as much freight as manufacturing, but they contribute to employment, which seems to be recovering.